RakshayGO/TechStart-webapp/README.md

 # TechStart-webapp
-A single page webapp created using HTML, CSS, JavaScript and React.
+A single page webapp created using HTML, SCSS, JavaScript and React.
 Fully responsive.